 - Database Admin, if you enjoy structuring data and ensuring data integrity

 Sponsors for the Midland University Code Academy help to provide support for students during their time in class throughout the program.
 Various opportunities are available for interested businesses to become sponsors for the Code Academy.
-If your business is interested in becoming a Midland Code Academy Sponsor, complete the CGPS Sponsorships form to learn more.
+If your business is interested in becoming a Midland Code Academy Sponsor, complete the Sponsorships form to learn more.

 Registered Apprenticeship Program